Skip to main content

 Recording: Enhancing the Experience of Children & Youth in Court: How Judges and Attorneys Can Prepare and Support Youth Attending Court

-TBLS certification and recertification hours: This course has been approved by the Texas Board of Legal Specialization for 1.0 hour of certification and recertification continuing legal education requirements for attorneys and paralegals in the specialty field of Child Welfare Law.
+MCLE/TBLS Information: The recorded webcast has been approved for 1.0 hour of MCLE, with 0.25 hours of ethics credit.
+This course has also been approved by the Texas Board of Legal Specialization for 1.0 hour of certification and recertification continuing legal education requirements for attorneys and paralegals in the specialty field of Child Welfare Law.

 The recorded webcast was approved for 1.25 hours of MCLE and 1.25 hours of Family Violence training credit.
-The video replay and accompanying PowerPoint presentation are now available below.

 Recording: Child Welfare Case Primer: Statutory Hearings and Current Issues